Donny Lalonde: Honors

 Lalonde was inducted into the Manitoba Sports Hall of Fame and Museum in 1990.

+Between 2019-2004 Lalonde was also inducted into the Canadian boxing hall of fame, the Indiana boxing hall of fame and the New York state boxing hall of fame.

 T.K.O.O.O

-Lalonde is now aiming to help boxers live a healthier life in their golden years through his initiative "TKOOO" (Taking "K"are Of Our Own).
-Its mission is to educate fighters on the benefits of natural and preventative medicine, including the reduction or elimination of the trauma induced by effects of combat sport.
+"TKOOO" (Taking "K"are Of Our Own) is an initiative headed by LaLonde with the aim of "helping boxers live a healthier life in their golden years", with the stated mission of the initiative being to "educate fighters on the benefits of natural and preventative medicine, including the reduction or elimination of the trauma induced effects of combat sport."